Empowerment

 Can I volunteer and visit the project site?

 We would love to have as many hands on deck to help us with our project as possible.
 However, we are still a growing organization and don’t currently have the capacity to launch a volunteer or internship program.
-However, we are working hard to develop more ways for our supporters to get involved…stay tuned!
+We are working hard to develop more ways for our supporters to get involved.
+Follow us on Facebook, Twitter, or Instagram to stay up-to-date on any upcoming opportunities!

 I want to help end period poverty, how can I do that?